Hawaiʻi Volcanoes National Park: History

+The Buffalo Soldiers of the 25th Infantry Regiment are credited with trailblazing and building infrastructure within the Hawaiʻi Volcanoes National Park, including the Hawaiian Volcano Observatory, the Kilauea Military Camp, and the Mauna Loa trail.
+From 1915 to 1917, in three years, six companies of this infantry travelled to Kīlauea from Schofield Barracks to explore the area and create trails out of crushed lava mixed with soil.
+They created a 30 mile trail between Kīlauea and Mauna Loa.
+Through their hard manual labor with gunny sacks and 12-pound hammers in the harsh conditions of cold rainy weather and unexplored terrain with flowing lava, they established the foundation for the Hawaiʻi Volcanoes National Park.
+The park later formally opened in 1921.

+Hawaiʻi National Park became the eleventh national park in the United States, and the first in a territory.

 As stated in the foundation document:

 The purpose of Hawai'i Volcanoes National Park is to protect, study, and provide access to Kīlauea and Mauna Loa, two of the world's most active volcanoes, and perpetuate endemic Hawaiian ecosystems and the traditional Hawaiian culture connected to these landscapes.

 Within a few weeks, the National Park Service Organic Act created the National Park Service to run the system.
 The park was officially renamed Hawaiʻi Volcanoes National Park after being split from Haleakalā National Park on September 22, 1961.

 An easily accessible lava tube was named for the Thurston family.
 An undeveloped stretch of the Thurston Lava Tube extends an additional 1100 ft beyond the developed area and dead-ends into the hillside, but it is closed to the general public.